Procedure: Credit and exemptions

 - Any restrictions on enrolment that accompany the offer of credit.

-- The STAR team generate a new CoE to reflect the revised program end date and provide the CoE to the student via their ANU student email account.
+- ASQO generates a new CoE to reflect the revised program end date and provides the CoE to the student via their ANU student email account.

 - Where possible, courses credited or exempted are included in the calculation of the final classification of performance in accordance with the Coursework Awards Rule.